prateek272002/heroassignment/README.md

 ## Features

--Allow users to login and signup.
+- Allow users to login and signup.
--UI to add new program in database.If the required field is not filled then it will not be added in database.
+- UI to add new program in database.If the required field is not filled then it will not be added in database.
--To view the complete information of program and search program according to their name.
+- To view the complete information of program and search program according to their name.
--Allow users to delete and update program only if they are in editing mode.
+- Allow users to delete and update program only if they are in editing mode.
--Allow to add program in database as draft also.
+- Allow to add program in database as draft also.

 ## Future Scope of Improvement